-- a.
+a.
 The following are the corporate governance principles presented in the chapter.
 Students could argue that many of the principles could be in question at Dell.
-Of great concern is that management has a great deal of control over the governance, and there are questions about management's ethics and integrity.
+Of great concern is that management has a great deal of control over the governance and there are questions about management's ethics and integrity.
 If the financial statements were intentionally misstated, this calls into question the company's commitment to transparency.
+Further, given Mr. Dell's roles, there are questions about the independence of the board.
-Furthermore, given Mr. Dell's roles, there are questions about the independence of the board. - The Board's fundamental objective should be to build long-term sustainable growth in shareholder value for the corporation. - Successful corporate governance depends upon successful management of the company, as management has the primary responsibility for creating a culture of performance with integrity and ethical behavior. - Good corporate governance should be integrated with the company's business strategy and © 2018 Cengage Learning.
-All Rights Reserved.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.

-- not viewed as simply a compliance obligation. - Transparency is a critical element of good corporate governance, and companies should make regular efforts to ensure that they have sound disclosure policies and practices. - Independence and objectivity are necessary attributes of board members; however, companies must also strike the right balance between the appointment of independent and non-independent directors to ensure that there is an appropriate range and mix of expertise, diversity, and knowledge on the board. - b.
+- The Board's fundamental objective should be to build long-term sustainable growth in shareholder value for the corporation - Successful corporate governance depends upon successful management of the company, as management has the primary responsibility for creating a culture of performance with integrity and ethical behavior - Good corporate governance should be integrated with the company's business strategy and not viewed as simply a compliance obligation. - Transparency is a critical element of good corporate governance, and companies should make regular efforts to ensure that they haves sound disclosure policies and practices. - Independence and objectivity are necessary attributes of board members; however, companies must also strike the right balance between the appointment of independent and non-independent directors to ensure that there is an appropriate range and mix of expertise, diversity and knowledge on the board.

+b.
 The discussion in part a. suggests that Dell's auditors should have some concerns about the quality of governance at Dell.
-In turn, this concern suggests that the audit might have heightened risk of fraud. - c.
+And this in turn suggests that the audit might have heightened risk.

+c.
 Dell's auditor can respond in various ways.
 At the extreme, the auditor may decide to not retain Dell as a client.
 Another approach would be to increase the audit work and audit rigor to mitigate any risks that may be associated with the lower quality governance.
 However, if the governance is really poor, extra audit work may not be sufficient.
-Furthermore, if the auditors have reason to question the integrity and ethics of Mr. Dell, it could be hard to "audit around that."
-This is a setting where it is important that the auditors employ an appropriate level of professional skepticism. - d.
+Further, if the auditors have reason to question the integrity and ethics of Mr. Dell it could be hard to "audit around that."
+This is a setting where it is important that the auditors employ an appropriate level of professional skepticism.

+d.
 In general, having an independent board chair would improve governance.
-Given the alleged behavior of Mr. Dell, it may be even more important at Dell, Inc. Recall, however, that no individual or company admitted wrongdoing in this case. - e.
+Given the alleged behavior of Mr. Dell, it may be even more important at Dell, Inc. Recall however that no individual or company admitted wrongdoing in this case.

+e.
 Removing Mr. Dell from his CEO position may not be as likely as removing him from his board position.
 Student discussion will likely not come to a consensus on this point.